danielanywhere/Geometry/README.md

     Division, Dot Product and all of the other methods and functionality you would expect.

--   **FRotation3**.
-A three-dimensional single precision floating-point rotation, similar to a point.
+-   **FRotation3**. *Obsolete.
+Please use FVector3*.
+A three-dimensional
+    single precision floating-point rotation, similar to a point.

 -   **FScale**.
 A single floating-point scaling value.